 A church budget is an itemized summary of your likely income and expenses in a given time period.
 Creating a budget for 2021 will help you set an expectation for the resources coming in and prioritize its use.

-Planning and monitoring your budget is the key to identifying wasteful expenditures.
+Planning and monitoring your proposed budget is the key to identifying wasteful expenditures.
 It will help you adapt better to changes in giving and will ultimately help you achieve your mission by setting financial goals.

 Start with Your Income